Photos: Navy tests laser weapon on floating target amid Mideast drone boat threat - NewsBreak

 The test Tuesday saw the USS Portland test-fire its Laser Weapon System Demonstrator at the target in the Gulf of Aden, the body of water separating East Africa from the Arabian Peninsula.

 The Navy’s Mideast-based 5th Fleet described the laser as having “successfully engaged” the target in a statement.
-Previously, the Portland used the laser to bring down a flying drone in May 2020.After 16 years, Alwyn Cashe, a Fort Benning soldier killed in Iraq to receive Medal of Honor
+Previously, the Portland used the laser to bring down a flying drone in May 2020.NASA craft ‘touches’ sun for 1st time, dives into atmosphere

 The Gulf of Aden sits along the southern coast of war-torn Yemen, which has been at war since Iranian-backed Houthi rebels seized its capital, Sanaa, in 2014.
 A Saudi-led coalition entered the conflict in March 2015 but the stalemate conflict has dragged on for years, becoming the world’s worst humanitarian disaster and killing an estimated 110,000 people.